613-366-2164

 3. Anti-Platelet Effects: Omega-3 fatty acids have been shown to exert anti-platelet effects.
 Platelets are blood cells that have a major role in formation of blood clots.
 Therefore, supplements with antiplatelet effects such as Omega-3 can reduce the risk of blood clots.
 Studies indicate that both EPA and DHA can inhibit platelet aggregation, enhancing the efficacy of antiplatelet medications like aspirin.
 This synergistic effect may lead to improved cardiovascular outcomes in patients at risk for heart disease.

-Potential Mechanisms of Action: Omega-3 fatty acids are believed to exert their cardiovascular benefits through various mechanisms, including modulation of lipid metabolism, reduction of triglycerides, and improvement of endothelial function.
+Omega-3 fatty acids are believed to exert their cardiovascular benefits through various mechanisms, including modulation of lipid metabolism, reduction of triglycerides, and improvement of endothelial function.
 Endothelial function is how well the inner lining of blood vessels works.
 Healthy endothelial function translates to better blood flow and better regulation of blood pressure and lower chance of developing plaque in the arteries.
 Omega-3 fatty acids may also enhance heart rate variability and reduce resting heart rate, both of which are beneficial for cardiovascular health.

 1. Cognitive Function and Brain Health: Omega-3 fatty acids, particularly DHA, are crucial for brain health.
 They are integral components of neuronal membranes and play a role in neurogenesis and synaptic plasticity.
 Research has shown that higher intake of omega-3s is associated with a lower risk of cognitive decline and dementia in older adults.